When planning your new home, insulation is one of the most important decisions you'll make.

-Foam insulation is two to three times more expensive than traditional insulation, like cellulose or fiberglass.
+Spray foam insulation typically costs two to three times more than traditional insulation materials like fiberglass or cellulose.

 READ MORE: Is the Up-Front Cost of Spray Foam Insulation Worth it When Building a New Home?